-At the same time a new nation took over rule of the Middle East and has remained in power ever since.
+And at the same time Islam was defending the faith of One God against paganism, including the Christian Trinity and the idols in its churches, a new nation took over rule of the Middle East, and has remained in power ever since.

 Seljuq, also spelled Seljuk, ruling military family of the…Turkic tribes that invaded southwestern Asia in the 11th century and eventually founded an empire that included Mesopotamia, Syria, Palestine, and most of Iran.
 Their advance marked the beginning of Turkic power in the Middle East.

 This volatile mix was perfect for making a hero.